elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 For those that have completed most of the lab, take my code and do it better then me :^)

-The rest of y'all feel free to use this period to finish up your work!
+The rest of y'all feel free to use this period to finish up your lab!

 # Acknowledgements

-Lecture content was inspired by [Programming with Mosh](https://www.youtube.com/watch?v=W6NZfCO5SIk),
+The lecture content was adapted from Larry Fagen's & Michael Haaf's course notes, as well as inspired by [Programming with Mosh](https://www.youtube.com/watch?v=W6NZfCO5SIk)